One of the benefits of living in China is a certain sense of perspective.

 Only on one item from Esolen’s catalogue of decline can American society plausibly be described as more self-destructive than China’s.
 China has not hopped headlong down the rabbit’s hole of gender-bending.
 The Chinese have thus far proved impervious to this nonsense.
-But that does men we should conclude that Chinese society’s treatment of sex is healthier than the West’s.
+But that does not mean we should conclude that Chinese society’s treatment of sex is healthier than the West’s.
 In far too many ways the opposite is true.
 Urban Chinese society is just as sex-obsessed as America’s, and in many realms (say, advertising) far less shameless about it.
 Prostitution is ubiquitous.
 For men over 30, visiting prostitutes is socially acceptable.
 In many situations these visits are not just acceptable, but expected.
 Many a boss believes he can’t trust his underlings until they have spent some time sinning together.
 No one blinks an eye at professional mistresses; a wealthy Chinese man is expected to keep up one of these “Little 3rds” and carouse about with karaoke bar hostesses and banquet call-girls.
 The worst of that culture has (thankfully) been cut down by Xi Jinping’s anti-corruption drive, but there is no evidence that government campaigns have had any effect on pornography use.
 As the standard joke goes whenever some Chinese millennial wants to mock government weakness: “They’ve been at the anti-porn campaign for ten years now, but none of you have had any problem getting your hands dirty!”

 All of this should lighten the tone of gloom and doom that pervades the traditionalist critique of modern America.
 The reference point of these writers is the American (or less usually, the European) past.
 Look instead at the present!
 It could be so much worse for those of our ilk.
 In some countries, it is.
 Thus I chuckled at a Jr. Ganymede thread from a few months back which solemnly declared that (spiritually speaking) modern Westerners have been “born into the most difficult, challenging environment that humans have ever experienced.”
 Those who say such things view spiritual life through a narrow lens.
 I cannot conceive making this claim after having lived in China.